-- (5) Person Centred Plans children needing a higher level of intervention with specific daily routines will have a Person Centred Plan detailing how best to support that individual child in school.
-PCPs are developed with the child, parent/carer, Class Teacher and Teaching Assistant and are reviewed at least annually. - (6)SEN Support Plans -are put in place for children requiring support above the 5 units of Level 1 support.
-The SEN Support Plans for children needing support from multiple agencies.
-SEN Support Plans will focus on achieving specific outcomes and will follow a cycle of "plan, do and review".
-They are usually reviewed each term with teachers, parents, children and any outside agencies that have been supporting the child, family and school.
-Some of these plans may be reviewed more frequently - (7) Individual Health Care Plans the school recognises that children with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
+- (5) Person Centred Plans / Play Plans children needing a higher level of intervention with specific daily routines will have a Person Centred Plan (KS1) or a Play Plan (Foundation Stage) detailing how best to support that individual child in school.
+PCPs and Play Plans are developed with the child, parent/carer, Class Teacher and Teaching Assistant and are reviewed at least annually. - (6) Additional Support Plans/Personal Learning Plans -are put in place for children requiring support above the 5 units of Level 1 support.
+The ASP plans for children needing support from multiple agencies.
+Additional Support Plans will focus on achieving specific outcomes and will follow a cycle of "plan, do and review".
+They are reviewed each term with teachers, parents, children and any outside agencies that have been supporting the child, family and school. - (7) Individual Health Care Plans the school recognises that children with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
 Children with medical needs or disabilities will have an IHCP to address the daily management of their needs.
 Not all children with IHCPs will be on the school S.E.N.D.
 Register.
 IHCPs are reviewed by the SENDCo, parents/carers, relevant medical professionals and school staff annually or sooner if required.
 IHCPs are kept by class teachers, the SENDCo and centrally in a medical file for access by trained first aiders and all staff.
-A copy is also sent to the School Nurse. - (8) Professional Services if a child remains a cause for concern after two terms of targeted intervention, a consultation may be arranged with relevant professional services.
+A copy is also sent to the School Nurse (Clair Acock who is based at Greasby Clinic). - (8) Professional Services if a child remains a cause for concern after two terms of targeted intervention, a consultation may be arranged with relevant professional services.
 We involve other professional services sooner than this if necessary.
-This may include the EHCP Co-ordinator, Educational Psychologist, Assistant Educational Psychologist, 0-19 Service (Health Visitor and School Nurse), Paediatrician, Diabetic Nurse,
+This may include the Educational Psychologist, School Nurse, Paediatrician, Diabetic Nurse, Social and Communication Advisory Team (ASC), Gilbrook Outreach, Orrets Meadow

-Social and Communication Advisory Team (ASC), Early Years Advice Team, Occupational Therapists, Speech and Language, Abbots Nurses, Stoma Nurses, Physiotherapists, West Kirby Residential, Vision Support, Hearing Support.
+Advisory teachers or Hayfield Outreach teachers, Early Years Advice Team, Occupational Therapists, Speech and Language, Abbots Nurses, Physiotherapists.
 Parents/carers will be included in this process and new intervention strategies will be set up based on professional advice.

 - (9) Education Health Care Plans from September 2014, Statements of Special Educational Needs were replaced by EHCPs.
+Existing statements will be converted into EHCPs by 2017.
 A decision will be made as to whether to put a child forward to be considered for an EHCP following consultations with parents/carers and relevant professionals.
 EHCPs will focus on desired outcomes for an individual pupil.
 EHCPs will be reviewed annually in accordance with statutory regulations.
 EHCPs will focus on desired outcomes for an individual pupil.
 A request for a EHCP can be undertaken by the school, parents of the child or anyone who has supported them.
-The process usually takes about 20 weeks from the date that the LA received the application request and supporting paperwork.
-(Due to the COVID 19 Pandemic the length for the process has changed and the LA is in communication with schools regularly to outline any changes to the process) Our current EHCP Co-ordinator is Nicky Hearne. - (10) Personal Budgets EHCPs may provide additional funding to support the child's education.
+The process usually takes about 20 weeks from the date that the LA received the application request and supporting paperwork. - (10) Personal Budgets EHCPs may provide additional funding to support the child's education.
 When the local authority is preparing a new EHCP, parents/carers will be given the option of opting to control their child's budget of additional funding.